prajaktarokade2002/Admission-Eligibility-Report/README.md

-# Admission-Eligibility-Report
+# Admission-Eligibility-Report Generator

-The Admission Eligibility Report is a desktop-based application designed to automatically generate eligibility reports for students moving from one academic year/class to the next.
-The system reads academic credit information from university-issued PDF mark sheets and determines whether each student is eligible for admission to the next class
+A Python-based desktop application that reads PDF mark sheets, extracts student credit data, and generates admission eligibility reports in Excel format.
+It helps academic departments automate eligibility checks for FY → SY and SY → TY admissions.
 <br>
 The main objective of the project is to reduce manual effort and eliminate calculation errors in eligibility verification by automating PDF data extraction and report generation.